You See the Trouble with Me: Black Legend version

 A cover version in 2000, credited to Italian musical group Black Legend, originally sampled Barry White; however, White had not given permission for this, so the vocals were re-recorded by Black Legend member Elroy "Spoonface" Powell.
+In an interview with NME, White explained why he refused permission: "When I heard the Black Legend song, I thought it was going nowhere.
+It was cheap and had no soul".

 This 2000 version was a hit across Europe, reaching number one in the UK in June of that year.
 The song was the 40th-best-selling single of 2000 in the UK.